cdutboy928/notes/done_todo.md

 # Done and To do list
 ## 20180122
-  * git to github done
+  * git to github done from the phone
   * markdown syntax
   * vim note skills
   * nerdtree skills